SiddharthaSarma/courses-library/README.md

 #### How to configure?

-Create from .env from .env-default and change the default settings to your firebase project settings.
+Create `.env` from `.env-default` file and change default settings to your firebase project settings.

 #### To run the server